jaredthecomputerguy/triple-c-collective/README.md

 - [Resend](https://resend.com): A modern email service for sending transactional and marketing emails.
 - [Google Maps API](https://developers.google.com/maps): For integrating maps and location services into the website.
 - [Golang](https://go.dev/): To extend my PocketBase local backend with preconfigured admin user + deal collection.
+- [Biome](https://biomejs.dev/): All-in-one formatting & linting solution for JavaScript and TypeScript.
+- [Google Lighthouse](https://developers.google.com/web/tools/lighthouse): A tool for analyzing the performance of a web page.

 ## Installation